| Written by Mark Buzinkay

 Allocating Capital and Building Workforces: The Strategic Tango

 The ever-changing demand landscape and investor expectations are conducting the melody of capital allocation strategies.
 While maintaining a firm grip on capital discipline, companies are scouting the horizon for growth and transformation investment opportunities.
 Simultaneously, the spotlight is trained on reskilling and upskilling workers, a strategy set to address talent droughts in the sector.
+Learn more about: the mining workforce of tomorrow.

 Embracing Technology: The Future's Dance